 But there is a cost.
-The cost is $10 per ticket per day.
+The cost is $15 per ticket per day (up from $10).
 To some people this cost is totally worth it, and to others MaxPass is not worth the cost.
 Only you can decide if it is right for you and your travel group.

 Disneyland’s Fastpass and MaxPass – Scanning into the queue

 No matter whether you use the free Fastpass system or Disney’s MaxPass, you will utilize the same Fastpass return line to access the ride.
 This has been a point of confusion for many as all signs within Disneyland are marked Fastpass (not MaxPass) Return.